Akali Phula Singh: Initial takeover of Peshawar

-Ranjit Singh got an opportunity to try to takeover the Pathan capital in 1818 after finding the Afghan frontier left open during the civil war and murder of Wazir Fateh Khan, the ruler of the Peshawar region.
+Ranjit Singh got an opportunity to try to take over the Pathan capital in 1818 after finding the Afghan frontier left open during the civil war and murder of Wazir Fateh Khan, the ruler of the Peshawar region.
 Initially Ranjit Singh asked Akali Phula Singh who was familiar with Attock and his surroundings for his advice regarding the situation Akali Phula Singh told him of how the Khyber Pass is used as a gateway to Punjab and a way to block alliance between Pathan and Afghani soldiers.
 Ranjit Singh immediately made the decision to attack.
 The high-ranking generals in this attack would be General Hari Singh Nalwa and Akali Phula Singh.

 Sirdar Yar Mohhamand Khan and Dost Mohammad Azim Khan, the Wazir of Kabul and head of the Barakzai tribe, were in charge of the city when the Sikh army approached.
 They quickly fled to the Yusufzai hills.
 After the Sikhs took over the city it was given to Jehandad Khan However, when Ranjit Singh returned to Lahore Yar Mohammad quickly reconquered the city.
 Ranjit Singh almost immediately sent another expedition to Peshawar.
 Yar Mohammad accepted the rule of the Sikh Raj and agreed to pay a tax of Rs.
 50,000 to the empire.
 The neighbouring cities of Darband, Mankerah, Dera Ismail Khan, and Dera Ghazi Khan were also added to the Sikh Raj.